TypQxQ/KTC/README.md

 ### 1\.
 Automatic install with Moonraker Autoupdate Support
 This plugin assumes that you installed Klipper into your home directory (usually `/home/pi`).

-Connect to your klipper machine using SSH and run these command:
+Connect to your klipper machine using SSH and run this one line command:
 ```
 cd ~/ && git clone https://github.com/TypQxQ/KTC.git && bash ~/KTC/install.sh
 ```